-EXT IN (Male BNC connector) - Used to control the piezo stage from an external source.
+EXT IN (BNC connector) - Used to control the piezo mount from an external source.
 When in open loop the EXT IN controls the voltage, when in closed loop it controls the position.
 This input allows a -10V to 10V input to drive the output to its full scale.
 This gives a gain of 15 for the 150V range.
-The input impedence is 10 k Ω load.
+The input impedence is $10 \text{ k}\Omega$ load.

-Before the input can be used, the Drive Input Source must be set to a BNC (+SW) option in the Settings panel (see Section 5.2.1.) or in software by calling the SetPPCIOSettings method (see the APTServer helpfile available from the Windows 'Start' menu) - see Section 4.7. for more details.
+Before the input can be used, the Drive Input Source must be set to a BNC (+SW) option in the Settings panel (see Section 5.2.1.) or in software by calling the SetPPCIOSettings method (see the APTServer helpfile available from the Windows 'Start' menu).

-When driving the piezo stage from an external source, the external signal is added to the software input (GUI panel or SetVoltOP software method) and, if connected and selected, the Joystick.
+When driving the piezo mount from an external source, the external signal is added to the software input (GUI panel or SetVoltOP software method) and, if connected and selected, the Joystick.